-Permitted uses of the Easement are as follows:
+A. Permitted uses of the Easement are as follows:

-- The right to grade the units in the Condominium to allow for surface water drainage to flow from the front yards of the units into the Easement, in accordance with the engineering plans for the Condominium that are approved by the City. - The right to establish perpetual easements for the iv. installation, operation, maintenance, repair and replacement of utility easements, including without limitation, to utilize, tap, tie into, extend and enlarge all utility mains to service the Condominium, including, but not limited to, water, gas, telephone, electrical, cable television, fiber optics, storm and sanitary sewer mains and to install a transformer(s) and/or pedestals as may be needed to service the Condominium.
+- i.
+The right to install, maintain, repair and replace sidewalks within the Easement at the location depicted on the approved Site Plan for the Condominium. - ii.
+The right to mass grade/grade. - iii.
+The right to grade the units in the Condominium to allow for surface water drainage to flow from the front yards of the units into the Easement, in accordance with the engineering plans for the Condominium that are approved by the City. - iv.
+The right to establish perpetual easements for the installation, operation, maintenance, repair and replacement of utility easements, including without limitation, to utilize, tap, tie into, extend and enlarge all utility mains to service the Condominium, including, but not limited to, water, gas, telephone, electrical, cable television, fiber optics, storm and sanitary sewer mains and to install a transformer(s) and/or pedestals as may be needed to service the Condominium.